liamht/OnionArchitectureDemo/README.md

 To contribute and suggest changes, please fork this repo and create pull requests when needed.

 #### Notes
-It's also worth noting that this solution makes use of the **rascal** tech stack also; including Angularjs, .NET Core and xUnit
+It's also worth noting that this solution makes use of the **ews** tech stack also; including .NET Core api and xUnit